 Thina is currently working for Funda Wande as an Assistant Editor.

 As Community Journalist she was amongst the group of women who fought hard for the Social grants, and has continued to be a journalist for the community.

 Vusumzi Mkhangeli is an E-Learning coordinator at Funda Wande, responsible for managing digital content on the Funda Wande App, WhatsApp chatbot and Website.
 His tasks extend to Translating and Editing text/ subtitles on videos and recording sound during Film shoots.

 He completed a Bachelor of Arts degree - BA focused on Language and Communication at the University of the Western Cape.
 He is also part of the Desmond Tutu TB Centre (DTTC) Steering Committee at Stellenbosch University.

-His fields of interest are Education and Community development.
+His fields of interests are Education and Community development.

 Siphokazi is an experienced Project Administrator with a demonstrated history of working within the non-profit organisation sector.
 Skilled in customer service, office administration, sales (Internal and External), and has great interpersonal skills.
 She hopes to use her skills and experience to further the Funda Wande mission.

 Phoebe provides administrative support to the Funda Wande team.
 She holds an honours in community development studies from the University of the Western Cape.
 She comes with years of experience in working within non-profit organisation sector and has a love for literacy and books.
 She hopes to use her knowledge and experience in facilitating the growth of Funda Wande.